llenroc/EPA-RFI/README.md

 The design included a clean and distinctive brand for the product, incorporating the pre-established color-coded system for AQI.
 The application uses a simple layout, grouping information and presenting it to users in an easy-to-follow structure.
 Typography was used to help establish a visual hierarchy throughout the layout.
 The tooling, the techniques employed, and the benefits of the design include:

-•	Front End (ES6 with WebPack, Angular/BootStrap/SASS/PostCSS)
+* Front End (ES6 with WebPack, Angular/BootStrap/SASS/PostCSS)
-o	Latest JavaScript language version and backwards compatibility o	HTML5 APIs for responsiveness o	SASS with Bootstrap provided prebuilt components o	Local Storage API to cache results
+  * Latest JavaScript language version and backwards compatibility
+  * HTML5 APIs for responsiveness
+  * SASS with Bootstrap provided prebuilt components
+  * Local Storage API to cache results
-•	Back End(NodeJS/Hapi Packaging NPM, gulp)
+* Back End(NodeJS/Hapi Packaging NPM, gulp)
-o	NodeJS with hapi.js for the web server and Joi providing the web service and validation framework o	PostgreSQL wrapped in a Docker image o	A tailored service interface to the AirNow API allowed for consumption by the front end
+  * NodeJS with hapi.js for the web server and Joi providing the web service and validation framework
+  * PostgreSQL wrapped in a Docker image
+  * A tailored service interface to the AirNow API allowed for consumption by the front end
-•	Testing (Mocha, Jasmine, Karma, Should, Nock, Instanbul) o	Service code and Joi validation was tested using mocha o	Mocking performed through Nock guaranteeing repeatable testing
+* Testing (Mocha, Jasmine, Karma, Should, Nock, Instanbul)
+  * Service code and Joi validation was tested using mocha
+  * Mocking performed through Nock guaranteeing repeatable testing
-•	DevOps (Docker containers in Docker Hub, Tutum, Azure IaaS, Travis CI) o	Travis CI hook triggered building the application into Docker containers o	Automated testing was executed o	Post push to Docker Hub, a web hook from Tutum is triggered providing a central deployment hub to the Microsoft Azure IaaS host
+* DevOps (Docker containers in Docker Hub, Tutum, Azure IaaS, Travis CI)
+  * Travis CI hook triggered building the application into Docker containers
+  * Automated testing was executed
+  * Post push to Docker Hub, a web hook from Tutum is triggered providing a central deployment hub to the Microsoft Azure IaaS host

 ###Past Performances